Food Safety

 On June 14, 2026, a ByHeart-commissioned study was published in Frontiers in Microbiology suggesting that sulfite-reducing clostridia (SRC) enumeration, which is recommended as a general indicator of spore contamination by the International Commission on Microbiological Specifications for Foods (ICMSF), may not be enough to ensure powdered infant formula is free of C. botulinum.

 This study was conducted as a part of ByHeart’s investigation into the 2025 outbreak linked to its product.
-A third-party laboratory, IEH Laboratories and Consulting Group was engaged to screen, detect, and characterize C. botulinum from finished products, using a tiered analytical approach combining anaerobic enrichment, molecular screening, culture confirmation, and genomic analysis.
+A third-party laboratory, IEH Laboratories and Consulting Group, was engaged to screen, detect, and characterize C. botulinum from finished products, using a tiered analytical approach combining anaerobic enrichment, molecular screening, culture confirmation, and genomic analysis.

-The authors concluded that “indicator-based screening (such as SRC enumeration) even if it had been in place before the [ByHeart] outbreak, would not have prevented its occurrence.”
+The authors concluded that “indicator-based screening (such as SRC enumeration), even if it had been in place before the [ByHeart] outbreak, would not have prevented its occurrence.”

-At present, SRC enumeration is upheld by Nara Organics—as well as by competitors that also produce organic formulas marketed as wholesome and clean—as evidence of the companies going above and beyond to ensure food safety.
+At present, SRC enumeration is upheld by Nara Organics—as well as by competitors that also produce organic formulas marketed as "wholesome" and "clean"—as evidence of the companies going above and beyond to ensure food safety.
 For example, on its website, formula maker Bobbie said it uses SRC testing as an “extra layer of safety” implemented in the wake of the ByHeart outbreak, calling it an “early warning system” for C. botulinum.
 Additionally, in a company email, Little Spoon said it goes “further than required” by using SRC testing, which is not required by the U.S. Food and Drug Administration (FDA), holding itself to “a standard 10 times stricter than international guidance.”

 Unfortunately, SRC testing was also in place at Nara Organics before babies began falling ill with botulism.
 According to the company website, Nara tests to ten times the international best practice recommended by ICMSF, which set a maximum level of less than 100 colony forming units per gram (CFU/g).
-Nara had set its specification at less than 10 CFU/g, and went as far as to test each batch of formula for SRC at three stages (i.e., raw ingredients, formula powder during production, and finished packaged product).
+Nara had set its specification at less than 10 CFU/g, and went as far as to test each batch of formula for SRC at three stages: raw ingredients, formula powder during production, and finished packaged product.

 What About the Ingredients and Processes?